Updating the broker size - Amazon Managed Streaming for Apache Kafka

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Updating the broker type
+Updating the broker size

-You can scale your MSK cluster on demand by changing the type (the size or family) of your brokers without reassigning Apache Kafka partitions.
-Changing the type of your brokers gives you the flexibility to adjust your MSK cluster's compute capacity based on changes in your workloads, without interrupting your cluster I/O. Amazon MSK uses the same broker type for all the brokers in a given cluster.
-This section describes how to update the broker type for your MSK cluster.
-The broker-type update happens in a rolling fashion while the cluster is up and running.
-This means that Amazon MSK takes down one broker at a time to perform the broker-type update.
-For information about how to make a cluster highly available during a broker-type update, see Build highly available clusters.
-To further reduce any potential impact on productivity, you can perform the broker-type update during a period of low traffic.
+The broker-size update happens in a rolling fashion while the cluster is up and running.
+This means that Amazon MSK takes down one broker at a time to perform the broker-size update.
+For information about how to make a cluster highly available during a broker-size update, see Build highly available clusters.
+To further reduce any potential impact on productivity, you can perform the broker-size update during a period of low traffic.

-During a broker-type update, you can continue to produce and consume data.
+During a broker-size update, you can continue to produce and consume data.
 However, you must wait until the update is done before you can reboot brokers or invoke any of the update operations listed under Amazon MSK operations.

 Important